 Don’t forget to ensure that this doesn’t ruin your business and any promotional materials contain, terms like ‘subject to availability’ or ‘right to remove offer without notice’ etc, which allows your to sell out or stop selling the offer.

-- Keep Track of Your Salons Search Engine Position on Google
+- Get Visibility of Your Salons Search Engine Position on Google

 If not, you should do, this is one of the biggest channels for new business!

 Why not track your position on keywords with Positionly, an easy to use tool where you can track keywords such as hair salon + city / district etc .

 If you are an individual salon or spa owner and want to track your search engine positions, Positionly has a free membership plan for you to try out this leading Google tracking tool.

 - Create Marketing Calendar

 Take some time out to develop a social media and marketing calendar, so you can put all of your salon marketing ideas in on please.

 It does take effort and time to initially do it but this can be a great business driver if done correctly.

 - Use Social Media Monitoring Tools Like HootSuite